Skip to main content

 agentbay_memory_health

-Assess memory health of any project: get total entries, tier/type breakdown, stale count, low confidence entries, expiring entries, alias count, and total tokens.
+Assess memory health by retrieving entry counts, tier/type breakdown, stale entries, low confidence entries, expiring entries, alias count, and total tokens for a project.

 Instructions